 DBR Lafite’s International Director Jean-Sébastien Philippe believes the exceptional

 state-of-the-art facility has brought “a new level of precision to the wine”.
 The introduction of temperature-controlled, smaller vats allows for plot-by-plot fermentation, picking the grapes only at optimum ripeness, rather than lumped all together in one vat.
 On tasting, it has clearly made a huge impact on the wine, with better ripeness to the tannins.
 It has really captured the finesse so typical of its bigger sibling Lafite.
 The clarity of fruit is fantastic and is a big step up for the estate.

 Perhaps less visible but no less significant is the new team dynamic now operating at the

-This additional level of research has enabled the teams to make some bold decisions, resulting in some truly unique wines in 2020.
+This additional level of research has enabled the teams to make some bold decisions, resulting in some truly impressive wines in 2020.
 Although Lafite is consistently lower in

-At L’Evangile, their courage was displayed at the harvest.
+At L’Evangile, their courage was displayed at harvest.
 Philippe is proud to admit they

 Changes are far from over at Domaines Barons de Rothschild (Lafite), as plenty of further